vespa-engine/sample-apps/visual-retrieval-colpali/README.md

 ## Running the application locally

-To run the application locally, you can run:
+To run the application locally, you can change into the `src` directory and run:

 ```bash
 python main.py